Inheritance Tax in Malta: What UK Homeowners Need to Know

 Inheritance tax in Malta affects individuals who are considered residents or deemed residents for tax purposes.
 This includes UK homeowners who have assets in Malta or are considered tax residents.
 Understanding your tax status is crucial in determining your inheritance tax liability.

 To protect your estate from unnecessary inheritance tax, it’s essential to seek professional advice.
-You can fill out our contact form, call us at 0117 440 1555, or book a call with our team of specialists today.
+You can fill out our contact form, call us at 0117 440 1555, or book a call with our team today.
 We’re here to help you safeguard your legacy.

 Differences between UK and Maltese Inheritance Tax